Photography by Genevieve Parker

 ARTIST STATEMENT

-My dance journey started as an escape and has grown into a purpose.
-A method to raise awareness, spark dialogue and create moments of deep connection for my peers and artistic community.
-Inspired by my dance teacher, Guruji Shreemati Jamuna Mitcham based in NYC, my versatile dance training has led me to create my own movement vocabulary that reflects my duality as an Indian American immigrant.
-I love weaving together the foundation of Bharatanatyam with different styles including Western contemporary influences to make work that evokes a visceral reaction to the emotions of a piece.
+My dance journey began as an escape and has evolved into a purpose: raising awareness, sparking dialogue, and fostering deep connections within my artistic community.
+Guided by my teacher, Guruji Shreemati Jamuna Mitcham, my training has shaped a unique movement vocabulary that reflects my duality as an Indian-American immigrant.
+I blend Bharatanatyam with Western contemporary styles to create work that evokes visceral emotional responses.

-As I develop my artistic voice, I aim to explore themes of women’s empowerment, immigrant experiences and identity in the South Asian diaspora.
+As my artistic voice develops, I seek to explore themes of women’s empowerment, immigrant experiences, and identity within the South Asian diaspora.

 Photography by Sultan Khan